 - What if your puppy needs to go to the toilet?

 You also might want to consider starting with shorter ‘trial’ trips out of home to see how your Husky behaves.
 Even as something as sneaky as head outside your door and sit in the hallway for half an hour to see what happens.
-Or if you need to go out for longer, get a friend or neighbour to drop in and check that everything is ok.
+Or if you need to go out for longer, get a friend or neighbor to drop in and check that everything is ok.

 If you plan on leaving your husky home all day while you head out to work… well… good luck!
 It can be done but you will probably need a very well trained and exercised dog.
-A long walk or jog in the morning, and another when you get home, is probably what you need to give your dog to keep them stimulated.
+A long walk or jog in the morning, and another one when you get home, is probably what you need to give your dog to keep them stimulated.

 And if you aren’t sure…